 A contract needs to show that there is a proposal or promise made between the parties named on the paper.
 This will outline what is being exchanged and how.

-When you write a contract yourself you’ll need to show details that adequately explain the nature of the offer.
-Use the following checklist to make sure your agreement correctly shows this by explaining:
+When you write a contract yourself, you’ll need to provide details that explain the nature of the offer.
+Answer the following questions in the checklist to make sure your agreement correctly shows this by explaining:

-1. What product or service is being exchanged.
+- What product or service is being exchanged?

 Consideration: What’s in it For You and the Other Parties?